ITO Section 182 | Offences and penalties

 11

-Any person who denies or obstructs the access of the Commissioner or any officer authorized by the Commissioner to the premises, place, accounts, documents, computers, or stocks.
+Any person who denies or obstructs the access of the Commissioner or any officer authorized by the Commissioner to the premises, place, accounts, documents, computers or stocks.

-Such person shall pay a penalty of: - Rs.
-50,000 or - 50% of the amount of tax involved, whichever is higher.
-175, 177
+Such person shall pay a penalty of fifty thousand rupees or fifty per cent of the amount of tax involved, whichever is higher.
+175 and 177

 12

-Where a person has concealed income or furnished inaccurate particulars of such income, including but not limited to the suppression of any income or amount chargeable to tax, the claiming of any deduction for any expenditure not actually incurred, or any act referred to in sub-section (1) of section 111, in the course of any proceeding under this Ordinance before any Income Tax authority or the appellate tribunal.
+Where a person has concealed income or furnished inaccurate particulars of such income, including but not limited to the suppression of any income or amount chargeable to tax, the claiming of any deduction for any expenditure not actually incurred or any act referred to in sub-section (1) of section 111, in the course of any proceeding under this Ordinance before any Income Tax authority or the appellate tribunal.

-Such person shall pay a penalty of: - Rs.
-100,000 or - an amount equal to the tax which the person sought to evade, whichever is higher.
-Note: No penalty shall be payable on mere disallowance of a claim of exemption from tax of any income or amount declared by a person or mere disallowance of any expenditure declared by a person to be deductible, unless it is proved that the person made the claim knowing it to be wrong.
+Such person shall pay a penalty of one hundred thousand rupees or an amount equal to the tax which the person sought to evade, whichever is higher.However, no penalty shall be payable on mere disallowance of a claim of exemption from tax of any income or amount declared by a person or mere disallowance of any expenditure declared by a person to be deductible, unless it is proved that the person made the claim knowing it to be wrong.
+20, 111 and General

 12A

-Where any person fails to pay tax at the time of making payment as consideration for shares or at the time of registration of shares by the Securities and Exchange Commission of Pakistan or the State Bank of Pakistan, whichever is earlier.
+Where any person fails to pay tax at the time of making payment as consideration of shares or at the time of registration of shares by the Securities and Exchange Commission of Pakistan or the State Bank of Pakistan, whichever is earlier.

 13